Undergraduate Courses I have taught

 Once I have agreed to write a reference letter for you, I will need at least FOUR weeks’ notice to submit a letter.
 This means that you should send me all relevant documents for your applications (preferably in one email) at least FOUR weeks before the first deadline for a letter of recommendation.
 For example, if the deadline is December 1, you should send me by November 1, all relevant materials (your CV, transcript, statement of purpose or study, writing sample from my course, necessary application forms, etc.).
 Try to send in one or two emails, otherwise, I may lose track of your items and not be able to write a complete letter

-Your email request for recommendation letters should have a clear list summarizing or listing the various programs/schools to which you are applying, the relevant deadlines, and instructions on the submission process (eg electronically, or mailed to the institution in a signed/sealed envelope).
+Your email request for recommendation letters should have a clear list summarizing or listing the various programs/schools to which you are applying, and the relevant deadlines.

 Ensure that you have given me all relevant materials to help me support your application.
 This includes your McGill transcript (Minerva unofficial version is fine), your current CV, your research statement or course of study statement (if applicable), and a copy of an original writing assignment that you submitted to one of my courses (the copy would be marked with my or a TA’s comments).
 A PDF scan of this paper is fine.
 Send in one email as attachments.